 Similar to narrow lanes and neckdowns, corners can be modified at intersections to create tight radii for vehicles.
 This forces vehicles to slow down to avoid traversing curbs or losing control.
 Tight corners, however, can be difficult for long vehicles and/or trailers to navigate.

 How do bollards improve lane adjustments?
 Bollards offer clear visual elements that alert drivers to changes in lane patterns.
-Bollards are designed at an ideal height for driver visibility while preserving safe fields of vision and long sightlines.
+Bollards are designed to sit at an ideal height for driver visibility while preserving safe fields of vision and long sightlines.
 Bollards can also be installed with security reinforcement to withstand vehicle impacts, which ensure protection for pedestrians and any other valuable street elements.

 Roundabouts and traffic circles

 Roundabouts and traffic circles are round islands installed in the middle of intersections to prevent straight-through traffic.
-They encourage steady, but regulated, flow—minimizing the start-stop patterns of traditional intersections.
+They encourage steady, but regulated, flow — minimizing the start-stop patterns of traditional intersections.
 In terms of physical design, roundabouts don't require traffic lights (although, proper signage is important).
 Entry lanes can be installed to guide traffic into roundabouts.

 Typically, roundabouts feature only a single lane, and rarely more than two, to prevent confusion among drivers.
 Traffic circles can be designed with sloped perimeters to reduce obstruction of long emergency vehicles and buses.

-Roundabouts can be installed to accommodate a range of traffic scenarios and neighborhoods—although, unless significant space is available, they should be avoided in high-traffic arterial streets.
+Roundabouts can be installed to accommodate a range of traffic scenarios and neighborhoods — although, unless significant space is available, they should be avoided in high-traffic arterial streets.
 For low-traffic intersections with available space, roundabouts can accommodate pedestrian crossings and other amenity features such as statues, fountains and community gardens.

 How bollards improve roundabouts: Roundabouts often feature public art and landscape installations.
 Bollards can offer complementary design aesthetics while also protecting community assets.
 For traffic circles with regular foot traffic, bollards protect pedestrians by preventing vehicle access.